 Accio 18th November!

-Indeed, JK Rowling has revealed that a young Albus Dumbledore will play a crucial role in the new saga, which is sure to delight moviegoers everywhere.
-Like Severus Snape, the infamous Headmaster of Hogwarts is a fan-favorite character, known for his substantial levels of both sass and kindness.
-He’s already been brilliantly portrayed by Sir Michael Gambon, as well as the late, great Richard Harris, but who could play a younger version of Dumbledore for this time period?
+So I think it's high time that we helped David Yates out!
+As we all know, Dumbledore’s already been brilliantly portrayed by Sir Michael Gambon, as well as the late, great Richard Harris, but who could play a younger version of #Dumbledore in this time period?
 And what does the actor need to possess to embody the saga’s sorcerer supreme?

 What Do We Need From a New Dumbledore?

-Not just anyone can wear a wig and a beard, wave a wand and be called Dumbledore.
+However, not just any actor can wear a wig and a beard, wave a wand and be called Dumbledore.
 The part requires something far more subtle.
 To ascertain what we require in our wondrous wizard, we need to look at the canon of the book series.

-By this time, Albus has already suffered the tragic demise of his mother and sister, and his estrangement from both his brother and a certain Gellert Grindelwald.
+By this time, Albus has already suffered the tragic demise of his mother and sister, and his estrangement from his brother.
+Plus, he will be still be heartbroken following the departure of a certain Gellert Grindelwald.
 However, though his arrogance will have been reduced and he will be no doubt weathered by these emotional blows, he is well on his way to becoming the powerful character that we know and love.
 Even so, it might be surprising to consider that at this point in time, a “young” Dumbledore won’t actually be that young!

-According to JK Rowling, Albus was born in 1881, meaning that that by the mid-1920’s he was in his mid-forties.
+According to JK Rowling, Albus was born in 1881, meaning that that by the mid-1920’s, he was in his mid-forties.
 As a result, in Hollywood, any actor between his mid-thirties to mid-fifties is a viable candidate.
 Studios are notoriously lax about age after all, but it does make sense to have a slightly more seasoned version of Dumbledore appear in Fantastic Beasts.
-As we learned in the first trailer, he is Scamander’s teacher, so it would be strange for Dumbledore to appear as similarly aged as our new hero!
+As we learned in the first trailer for Fantastic Beasts he is Scamander’s teacher, so it would be strange for Dumbledore to appear as similarly aged as our new hero!